Fake identities, KGB uniforms and invisible ink: Hawaiian ‘spy’ lovers face court

-Stolen identities, KGB uniforms and invisible ink: Busted Hawaiian ‘spy’ lovers face court – but is it all that it seems?
+Stolen identities and KGB uniforms: Hawaiian ‘spy’ lovers face court – but is it all that it seems?

 Walter Glenn Primrose and Gwynn Darle Morrison, both 66, were indicted for conspiracy and identity theft, federal court documents show.
 Johanna Chisholm unravels the complicated case